This is the oldest intervention once performed by wide scars and emphasized by laparoscopy*.

 - Gives the best result at the level of near-constant weight loss and significantly improves diabetes type II or fat.

-- The most mutilating and dangerous operation with regard to operating risk: postoperative complications because of the length and the difficulty of it: fistula **, occlusions **, bleeding, abscesses…
+- The most mutilating and dangerous operation with regard to operating risk: postoperative complications because of the length and difficulty : fistula **, occlusions ***, bleeding, abscesses…

-- Risk of deficiencies due to the absence of absorption that require mandatory nutritional monitoring.
+- Risk of deficiencies due to the absence of absorption that require mandatory and regular nutritional monitoring.

-INDICATION: BMI ≥ 45, failure of former bariatric surgery (gastric band or sleeve), nibbler, compulsive eater, diabetic.
+INDICATION: BMI ≥ 45, failure of former bariatric surgery (gastric band or sleeve gastrectomy), nibbler, compulsive eater, diabetic.

 * Laparoscopy = watch inside the belly; everyone knows now about this technique invented by French that is to insert a camera and instruments by small scars of 1 cm or less.